Table of Contents

 Rideshare Accidents in Virginia

-What you need to know about Uber accidents or Lyft accidents in Virginia
+What You Need to Know About Uber Accidents or Lyft Accidents in Virginia

 With ridesharing becoming more popular and easier to use, more people are using ridesharing vehicles like Uber and Lyft to transport them around Virginia and the surrounding areas.
 Although Uber and Lyft operate in similar ways to taxis–they pick passengers up and drop them off–the rules regarding Uber and Lyft aren’t necessarily the same as taxis.
-The laws and insurance policies that govern ridesharing companies are complex, which is why you need an experienced Virginia personal injury attorney to help you with your claim.
+The laws and insurance policies that govern ridesharing companies are complicated, which is why you need an experienced Virginia personal injury attorney to help you with your claim.

 As convenient as Uber and Lyft rides are, they still come with risks.
 You are in a vehicle you don’t own and can not control with a driver you don’t know.
 There is a chance of an Uber crash or a Lyft crash in Virginia, and if that happens, there is a risk of serious injury to you.

+What we often see with Uber or Lyft accidents is that the injured passengers are often left out of the exchange of information regarding the involved drivers, the auto insurance policies, and even the police investigation.
 If that happens, you’ll have to deal with recovering from your injury and trauma while fighting for compensation and determining which insurance companies or defendants to file claims against.
 You’ll also have to battle against allegations that you were in some way responsible for the injuries you suffered–or that you didn’t suffer injuries at all.

 Common Causes of Rideshare Accidents